Hullow/MiniRT/Documentation/Journal-fallan.md

 pberset's work
 - Folder order: removed fdf folder in Documentation/, it's pollution
 - To do tomorrow: finish re-reading chapter and code, then order and re-add comments on functions
+# 15/5/25
+- Worked on multithreading a bit, and t_intersect_coll (aggregation of t_intersect)

+# 16/5/25
+- Discussed t_intersect structure(s) with pberset, decided I would focus on "merge" and he would continue working on t_intersect types
+- New branch ch6merge to merge `Render_Engine_Only/` folder with rest.
+Procedure:<br>
+	- go through each folder in Sources/, remove functions one by one and edit those in REO as needed
+	- when finished, mark file in REO with *_ok.c at the end, delete corresponding file(s) in Sources/
+- Oops, worked in fallan branch instead of ch6merge branch.
+Will need to cherry-pick the commit(s)

+# 17/5/25
+- Cherry-picked the "merging render-engine with sources" commit in ch6merge branch